-BUS 233 Supervisory Management 3 credits 3 class hours
+BUS 233 Supervisory Management

 Designed to provide theoretical and practical knowledge of the management process in a variety of organizational settings.
 Covers basics of management relationships, individual motivation and behavior in business, and development of skills for daily supervision.
 This course involves a high level of team work and interaction among students.